waylaidwanderer/node-chatgpt-api/README.md

     // The model is set to text-chat-davinci-002-20230126 by default, but you can override
     // it and any other parameters here
     model: 'text-chat-davinci-002-20230126',
-    // default temperature is 0.7, but you can override it here
+    // The default temperature is 0.7, but you can override it here
     temperature: 0.7,
   },
   // (Optional) Set a custom prompt prefix.
 As per my testing it should work with two newlines